guillerminabasso/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 ### 3. What are the top 10 skills across data roles?

 For this analysis, I created a pivot table based on the job_skills column from the data_jobs_skills table.
-For the values, I added a new measure called Skill Likelihood, which represents the percentage of job postings requiring each skill across the entire dataset.
+For the values, I added a new measure called **Skill Likelihood**, which represents the percentage of job postings requiring each skill across the entire dataset.

 The results were filtered to show the top 10 most frequently appearing skills and visualized using a bar chart.
 Slicers were also added to allow filtering by country and data role of interest.